 Well, strap yourself in because this is one hell of a tale!

-Case studies from real business life are always the most powerful of ways to highlight the importance of local knowledge and cultural awareness for those operating in foreign countries.
+Case studies from the business world are one of the most powerful of ways to highlight the importance of local knowledge and cultural awareness for those operating in foreign countries.

-Often ignored or undervalued, this lack of sensitivity can sometimes have messy outcomes.
+Often ignored or undervalued, this lack of cultural sensitivity can sometimes have messy outcomes.

 Whether it’s localzing your website or sending people to conduct business abroad, being aware of things like cultural, religious, moral, behavioural and linguist differences is crucial.

-And it’s in this context that I wanted to highlight an incident which happened in Iraq last month.
+And it’s in this context that I wanted to highlight an incident which happened in Iraq.

 Angry local Iraqis, made up of workers and tribesmen, stormed a Schlumberger Ltd camp at one of Iraq's main oilfields in Rumaila and wrecked the offices as well as beating a British man so badly he ended up in hospital.